MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 Because the NetAdapter framework keeps your device at D0 while the host uses the network interface, the client typically does not implement power logic; the default NetAdapter power behavior is sufficient.

-## Data Path
+## Data path

-The data path programming model has changed significantly and requires a more in-depth explanation.
+The data path programming model has changed significantly.
 This section explains the minimum you'll need to install and remove your device.

 The NetAdapter model introduces the following new structures for use with the data path: